 - Soror Harriette Brown Goff - (Sixth President)

 - Soror Annie Lillie B. H. Armstrong - (First Secretary)

 - Soror Arlyne B. Wyatt - (Served as President of San Antonio Alumnae)

 Two associate members were Mable Echols and Jannett Walker McNealy.
 These Sorors were confirmed into full membership at the 11th National Convention in 1931.
-Soror Christine Sellers Shackles was the first initiate of Sigma Sigma.
+Soror Chrystine Sellers Shackles was the first initiate of Sigma Sigma.
 By mandate of Grand Chapter, Sigma Sigma became Austin Alumnae in 1956.
 Two outstanding members of the chapter, Soror Chrystine Shackles and Soror June Brewer served as Southwest Regional Directors.
-Austin Alumnae supports three collegiate chapters: Alpha Kappa at Huston-Tillotson University, founded 1930; Epsilon Beta at the University of Texas at Austin, founded 1960, and Iota Omega at Southwest Texas State University, founded 1973.
+Austin Alumnae supports three collegiate chapters: Alpha Kappa at Huston-Tillotson University, chartered 1930; Epsilon Beta at the University of Texas at Austin, chartered 1960, and Iota Omega at Southwest Texas State University, chartered 1973.
 Austin Alumnae provides advisors for each of these chapters and financial assistance as required or requested.